tuist/tuist/projects/tuist/fixtures/README.md

 An example of an application which depends on prebuilt `.xcframework`s.

-The `.xcframework` can be obtained by running the `build.sh` script within the each of the xcframework directories.
+The `.xcframework` can be obtained by running the `build.sh` script within the each of the xcframework directories e.g. `ios_app_with_xcframeworks/XCFrameworks/MyFramework/build.sh`.

-e.g. `ios_app_with_xcframeworks/XCFrameworks/MyFramework/build.sh`

 ## ios_app_with_coredata

-A simple iOS app with a Core Data model and Mapping Model (.xcmappingmodel)
+A simple iOS app with a Core Data model and Mapping Model (.xcmappingmodel).

 ## ios_app_with_incompatible_dependencies